 This is now objective analysis.

-Um Trump is safe, a pretty safe bet in New Jersey and West Virginia.
+Trump is safe, a pretty safe bet in New Jersey and West Virginia.

-Uh he'll win all of New Jersey.
+He'll win all of New Jersey.

 I'll get to that when the time comes.

-But Trump could then win a a further 40 delegates or more from three states that award delegates proportionally.
+But Trump could then win a further 40 delegates or more from three states that award delegates proportionally.

 And he's likely to garner a pretty healthy share of delegates in those states, whether he wins or not, their proportional distribution of delegates.

-Now, also Trump is an underdog in three winner take all states in the West and in the Plains areas, Montana, South Dakota, and Nebraska.
+Now, also, Trump is an underdog in three winner-take-all states in the West and in the Plains areas, Montana, South Dakota, and Nebraska.

-So that leaves Indiana, California as the most competitive remaining contests, and the ones with the most delegates at stake.
+So that leaves Indiana, California as the most competitive remaining contests and the ones with the most delegates at stake.

 So neither state is thought to be as strong for Trump as the five states were on Tuesday, but Trump has led in every poll conducted in the two states since March.

-For example, Indiana winner you get 30 if you win the state, then it's by congressional district.
+For example, Indiana, winner, you get 30 if you win the state, then it's by congressional district.

 I know this gets confusing and a little annoying, but it is the system that politicians have designed.